Ansh07017/KGB/README.md

 This project builds an enterprise-level **AI-powered Knowledge Graph system** from structured and unstructured customer support data.

-[cite_start]The system extracts entities and relationships from support tickets, constructs a **dynamic knowledge graph** [cite: 7][cite_start], and enables **intelligent semantic search with a Retrieval-Augmented Generation (RAG) pipeline**. [cite_start]By moving completely to the cloud, it provides high-speed automated troubleshooting responses via an interactive graph dashboard[cite: 9].
+The system extracts entities and relationships from support tickets, constructs a **dynamic knowledge graph**, and enables **intelligent semantic search with a Retrieval-Augmented Generation (RAG) pipeline**.
+By moving completely to the cloud, it provides high-speed automated troubleshooting responses via an interactive graph dashboard.

 ---